 If the spill is fresh, blot it with a paper towel or cloth to remove any excess oil.
 You can place a paper towel behind the stain too to soak out the oil from both sides of the fabric as you blot.

-Next, coat the area in a generous layer of baking soda.
-Let the baking soda sit for at least 10 minutes before removing it from the fabric.
+Next, coat the area in a generous layer of bicarbonate of soda.
+Let the bicarbonate of soda sit for at least 10 minutes before removing it from the fabric.

 As described above, cover the stained area in washing up liquid, gently brush with an old (but clean) toothbrush, and allow it to work for five minutes or more.

-Another great method is to combine baking soda with a small amount of dish soap to form a paste and gently brush this into the stain.
+Another great method is to combine bicarbonate of soda with a small amount of dish soap to form a paste and gently brush this into the stain.
 After letting it sit for a while, you can rinse or wash your garment and see if the stain has entirely gone.

 If that pesky oil is still clinging to your clothes, don’t feel defeated!
 You’ll just have to try some tougher stuff.